jelford/jelford.github.io/content/blog/2021-10-31-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 It's that last point that's the hardest to spot the implications of.
-What it means is that anything that happens inside the signal handler must be "re-entrant" - which means that it must be safe to stop half way through and have _another_ instance of itself concurrently executing.
+What it means is that anything that happens inside the signal handler must be "re-entrant" - and what _that_ means is that it must be safe to stop half way through and have _another_ instance of itself concurrently executing.
 This is one of the requirements of thread safety (one that Rust normally allows us not to think about), but it's worse than that: consider that in cases like `SIGSEGV`, our